Ecampus/tes-xapi/attendance-recipe.markdown

 }
 ```

-### Notes
+### One Definitive Simple Attendance Statement

-With Simple Attendance, what keeps it "simple" is that there's *one* definitive statement about the attendance with one start time and one set of attendees.
-So there is only ever *one* valid Simple Attendance statement -- all the others should be voided.
+With Simple Attendance, there is **one definitive Simple Attendance statement with a given Activity Id.** So there is one definitive timestamp (start time), one definitive actor (a set of attendees), one definitive result.duration, and so on. *All other Simple Attendance statements with a given Activity Id should be voided*.

+For example.
+If the timestamp changes (perhaps a user corrects the start time using a UI), **void the previous Simple Attendance statement and reissue it with the correct data**.
+If the actor (members of the attendees group) changes, void the previous Simple Attendance statement and reissue it with the correct data.
+The same approach applies if, for example, result.duration changes, if result.response is updated, and so on.

+**Consider using Detailed Attendance tracking if this approach is insufficient.**

 For example, it may be the case that Bob attended the meeting at 10 am and Sue attended the same meeting at 11 am.
-They just arrived at different times.
-That case is handled by the join and left statements in **Detailed Attendance** (below).
-Trying to deal with eventualities like that in Simple Attendance is *out of scope*.
+Trying to record details like that in Simple Attendance is *out of scope*.
+That case is handled by the join and left statements in Detailed Attendance below.

-Instead: If the attendees change, just void the previous Simple Attendance statement and reissue it.
-Do the same if the **timestamp** changes, if the **result.duration**, changes, etc.

-**Consider using Detailed Attendance tracking if this approach is insufficient.**

 ## Detailed Attendance